sassoftware/sasoptpy/doc/guide/sessions.rst

 sasoptpy.Model(name='demo', session=saspy.SASsession(cfgname='winlocal'))

-It is possible to connect a SAS session using a configuration file
+It is possible to connect to a SAS session using a configuration file

 .. ipython:: python
    :suppress: